hypothesis testing using spss#

 one-way anova#

-From the plot of the histograms for each time period, it looks like the mean temperature is different in each time period - not only that, but it is increasing.
-One-way ANOVA is a technique that can help us determine whether there are significant differences in the means of three or more categories or groups of variables.
+As discussed in this week’s lecture, one-way analysis of variance (ANOVA) is a technique that can help us determine whether there are significant differences in the means of three or more categories or groups of variables.

 Question

-Why are we using One-way ANOVA to determine whether there are differences between three groups of data, rather than conducting multiple tests of two variables?
+Why are we using one-way ANOVA to determine whether there are differences between three groups of data, rather than conducting multiple tests of two variables?

 Question